nicofretti/flink_experiment/README.md

 This result is significantly different from the previous one and provides more useful information.
 For instance, we can see that February has a higher number of flights compared to other months, and that there is a drastic increase in the number of flights in Kentucky (KY) from December 2005.

 ### Q4 - Can you detect cascading failures as delays in one airport create delays in others?
 Are there critical links in the system?
+> The United States Federal Aviation Administration (FAA) considers a flight to be delayed when it is 15 minutes later than its scheduled time.

-**Idea**: z If a plane experiences a delay at one airport, we will assume that it will also experience a delay at its destination airport (since the destination of the initial flight must be the origin of the second flight) due to cascading failures.
+If a plane experiences a delay at one airport, we will assume that it will also experience a delay at its destination airport (since the destination of the initial flight must be the origin of the second flight) due to cascading failures.

+**Idea**: get all flights with a delay greater or equal to 15 minutes then group by plane and day of flight.
+If the result contains more than one flight and the flights are consecutive (the first flight destination is the second flight origin), then we have a cascading failure.

 ```java
 // File: org.data.expo.CascadingDelays
 SingleOutputStreamOperator<FlightWithDelay> data_stream_clean =